 This started in kindergarten.
 Her teacher rotated student jobs every week.
-B got the opportunity to contribute to the classroom, and her teacher had the most well-organized, clean and well-run classroom I have ever seen.
+B got the opportunity to contribute to the classroom, and her teacher had the most well-organized, clean, and well-run classroom I have ever seen.
 The teacher wasn’t running around frantically cleaning up after the students, the students took responsibility for the classroom.

 This was a lightbulb moment for me.
 If she could take a class of 32 (yes 32!) kinders and get them to take care of the classroom, I could get my middle and high school students to do the same.

+There is so much to be done in a science class and this is a great way to increase student independence.
 I have also included a list of the student jobs that I do in my newsletter sign-up freebie.
 I ask for volunteers at the start of each month.

 5. Make Equipment Accessible

-This means that the equipment must be well-labeled, organized and accessible.
+This means that the equipment must be well-labeled, organized, and accessible.
 It also means that students need to have a strong understanding of how the equipment works.

 One of my student jobs is a lab monitor.
 They are responsible for making sure that all glassware is washed and the rest of the equipment is put away at the end of the period.
 This practice saves me a ton of time on lab setup and cleanup.

-6. Teach Students How to Resolve Conflict
+6. Teach Students How to Work in Teams and Resolve Conflict

 I have this sign posted in my class.
 When a minor conflict comes up in class I have students follow each part step-by-step.
 It is a bit tedious, but it works really well.